hchulkim/replication-template/README.md

 ## Acknowledge

 I adopted most of my replication workflow from the [Riffomonas Project](https://www.youtube.com/@Riffomonas).
 Thank you, Pat Schloss!
 Also, most of my Snakemake-related materials and templates were adopted and built from [Reproducible Data Analytic Workflows with Snakemake and R](http://lachlandeer.github.io/snakemake-econ-r-tutorial) as well.
 Kudos to Bergmann, U, Deer, L and Langer, J!
+Kudos to Professor Dingel as well as I have learn so much from his website on build automation.